aErixxx/telegram_bot_vercel/README.md

-# 🤖 Telegram Bot on Vercel with FastAPI & Aiogram
+# 🤖 Telegram Bot on Vercel(Serverless Hosting) with FastAPI & Aiogram

 A full-featured **Telegram Bot** built with **Python**, leveraging **FastAPI** for HTTP routing and **Aiogram** for bot logic.
 This project is designed for seamless deployment on **Vercel** as a serverless function — no dedicated server required!